romarmph/romarmph/README.md

 - 👋 Hi, I’m @romarmph
 - 👀 I’m interested in creating things that could possibly help other people
-- 🌱 I’m currently learning on web development
+- 🌱 I’m currently studying web development
 - 💞️ I’m looking to collaborate on with awesome people
 - 📫 How to reach me --> facebook.com/romarmph | Discord: Heusc#1145 | romarmph@gmail.com